DidierNe/didierne.github.io/_pages/about.md

 ## 👋 Hi, I’m Didier Neuenschwander

 I’m a robotics engineer from EPFL (Switzerland), currently completing my master’s thesis at the Harvard Ophthalmology AI Lab.
-My work focuses on deep learning, computer vision, and medical imaging — especially in real-world conditions with limited data, uncertainty, and clinical constraints.
+I focus on deep learning, computer vision, and medical imaging — particularly in real-world settings where data is limited and uncertainty is high.

 ---